saschwarz/steve-agilitynerd/content/deck-remodeling.rst

    </div>

 Installing the railings wasn't too bad, just the usual problems with nothing being really square or level.
 Getting the angles right on the stair railings took a while to plan and execute.
-All in all it probably only took me twice as long as a professional installer!
+All in all it probably only took me three times as long as a professional installer!

 .. raw:: html